Table of Contents

-The rectus femoris muscle represents one of the four parts of the quadriceps femoris muscle, the strongest muscle in the body.
+The rectus femoris muscle represents 1 of the 4 parts of the quadriceps femoris muscle, the strongest muscle in the body.

-As the only head of the quadriceps that has two articulations, it has its origin on the anterior superior iliac spine.
+As the only head of the quadriceps that has 2 articulations, it originates on the anterior superior iliac spine.
 A small transverse portion also extends to the upper edge of the acetabulum and to the hip joint capsule.

-In spite of its large overall length, the muscle has short muscle fibers that are only a few centimetres long.
-Due to the physiology of the fibers, the muscle may be in certain combinations of positions either actively or passively insufficient.
+In spite of its large overall length, the muscle contains short fibers measuring only a few centimeters in length.
+Due to the physiology of the fibers, the muscle may exhibit specific configurations, suggesting active or passive insufficiency.

-An active insufficiency occurs when the rectus has extended the knee so that its remaining capacity for shortening is no longer sufficient to flex the hip joint as well.
+Active insufficiency occurs when the rectus extends the knee so that its residual capacity for shortening is no longer sufficient to flex the hip joint as well.
 A passive insufficiency occurs when the hip and knee joint, subject to an extension of the rectus, move beyond a certain degree.
-The rectus’ fibers are too short and would tear if extended all the way up to the end of both joints.
-Anatomically, it is not possible to extend the hip to a maximum and have the knee completely flexed at the same time.
+The rectus’ fibers are too short and may tear if extended until the end of both joints.
+Anatomically, it is not possible to extend the hip to a maximum and flex the knee completely at the same time.

 Muscle Performance Test of the Rectus Femoris Muscle

-It is best to test the rectus femoris in the supine position, but it can just as well be tested while sitting or standing.
-In the supine position, the patient brings his leg to a position of 90° knee flexion and 90° flexion in the hip joint.
-The examiner has contact on the distal femur, and when examining the muscle, he presses the thigh in the direction of straight extension.
+It is best to test the rectus femoris in the supine position, but it can also be tested while sitting or standing.
+In the supine position, the patient performs a 90° knee flexion and 90° hip joint flexion.
+The examiner contacts the distal femur and presses the thigh in the direction of the straight extension during the examination.

 Function and Innervation of the Rectus Femoris Muscle

-The rectus femoris muscle has 3 essential functions:
+The rectus femoris muscle exhibits three essential functions:

-As already mentioned, the rectus femoris strongly flexes at the hip and extends in the knee, both of which are needed in the forward swinging of the free leg.
-During slow walking, the muscle is the main hip flexor, whereas when standing on both feet, it is barely tensed.
-The rectus femoris has a weak effect as adductor in the hip.
+As already mentioned, the rectus femoris strongly flexes at the hip and extends in the knee, both of which are needed for the forward swinging of the free leg.
+During slow walking, the muscle is the main hip flexor, whereas it is barely tensed when standing on both feet.
+The rectus femoris is a weak adductor in the hip.